 -I left my second batch of chore magnets unpainted and liked them better.
 Basically I chose a yellow so close in color that you can hardly tell the difference on the boards!
 So skip this step unless you want a fun color behind the labels.

--I used Avery circle removable labels and had a heck of a time figuring out how to print them.
-Good luck ;).
+-I used THESE Avery circle removable labels.
 I mod podged over the tops so the labels were no longer removable and cute little kid fingerprints wouldn’t ruin them, either.

 -when I bought the wooden circles a couple years ago, they were $2.33 and the circles were thicker than the package I bought recently.
 We have had one chore magnet break in half, which is a bummer but the kids are more careful with them now.

 -I mod-podged the backs of the magnets because they were leaving black marks on the chore charts.
 I also mod-podged over the tops of the charts as mentioned, after watching THIS YouTube video for good tips.
 And it worked!
 No bubbles.